AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Fighter.md

 - - -
 ## Class Features

+### Dirty Tactics

+When everything goes loose, you must learn to take the reins and stir back to control.
+At 1st level, you choose a "dirty tactic" to adopt and add to your arsenal, from the following choices:

+#### Choke
+While grappling, restraining or toppling another creature, you may still use your weapon to make an attack with it with advantage, as you grapple the creature using your weapon.
+The attack's damage die has its size reduced by 2, but the weapon's traits remain the same.

+#### Fling
+You are able to throw weapons more effectively, increasing their range by 10' for the first increment, and by 20' for the second increment.

+#### Shield Bash
+While wielding a shield, you may use it as a weapon.
+It deals bludgeoning damage according to the shield's weight category (1d4 for light, 1d6 for medium, 1d8 for heavy), and you are considered proficient with it.
+If you are using a heavy shield, you may also shove the creature you are attacking with it as a free action.

+#### Swift Grab
+You may make a brawl action as a quick action, but doing so gives the target a +2 bonus to their Resilience saving throw.
 ### Parrying Strike

 Starting at 1st level, your knowledge of the battlefield allows you to defend without fear.
 When you are attacked, you may use a parry reaction using a weapon or a shield.
 When you do, subtract half your fighter level + your Strength modifier divided by 3 (total minimum of 1) from the damage dealt.